Twitchkidd/master-blaster/README.md

 # master-blaster

-Rename primary branches of code repositories!
+Batch rename primary branches of git repos and update the associated 'default' branches on GitHub!

-### v1.1.0 Fall Reboot!
+### v1.1.0 Reboot 2021!

-First thing is to update to Python 3.8 in the Pipfile and recoil in horror that you can't specify version ranges in a Pipfile, just whaaaaaaat

-I removed this:

-requests = "\*"
-questionary = "\*"

-from [packages]!

 `questionary` and `requests` are now embedded in the project!
 Much easier!

 Just `pip install master-blaster && master-blaster` !

+Also, the code has been //TODO refactored to be more readable and testable, and //TODO testing has begun!